 When are the classes?

 Our classes mainly happen on a weekend, sometimes concerts take place during the week.
-Timetables can be found on the individual programme pages, Foundation and Step Up programmes take place on a Saturday daytime and Centre for Advanced Training takes place on a Sunday daytime.
+Schedules can be found on the individual programme pages, Foundation and Step Up programmes take place on a Saturday daytime and Centre for Advanced Training takes place on a Sunday daytime.
 Training Ensembles are on Saturday afternoons, and Youth Ensembles are weekend afternoons.

 How do I get there?

 We have a big car park at the back of the building, and members of YMP can get parking for £2 a day.

 If you’re on public transport then there are buses that stop right outside, and the metro stations at Gateshead, Central Station, and Monument are only a short walk.
 If you’re under 11 then you can travel for free on the metro at the weekend.

 So…how do I apply?

 First, check out all our programmes and decide what you think you would like to take part in.
 If you’re not sure then you can always just drop us an email on [email protected] and we’ll help you choose.